G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

 {}

-\textbf{Where to insert self-attention?} Finally, we proceed to explore at which level of the Generator, the self-attention module F-SA is the most effective.
+\textbf{Where to insert self-attention?} Finally, we proceed to explore at which level of the Generator, F-SA is the most effective.
 We summarize performance rates in Table~\ref{tab:attention_layers}.
-Inserting the self-attention after the $G_4$ module provides the best results, which indicates that \textit{high level feature maps} contribute predominantly to video quality.
-We note that high level feature maps generally correspond to larger spatio-temporal dimensions, which brings to the fore a need for higher computation complexity in the model.
+Inserting F-SA after the G$^3_3$ module provides the best results, which indicates that \textit{middle level feature maps} contribute predominantly to video quality.
+As shown in GAN Dissection~\cite{bau2019gandissect}, \textit{mid-level features} represent semantic information, \eg, object parts while \textit{high-level features} represent local pixel patterns, \eg, edges, light and colors and \textit{low-level features} do not contain clear semantic information, which could be the reason, why F-SA achieves the best result in G$^3_3$ module.